Sharing the art and beauty of classical horsemanship

 Tempus Renatus School of Classical Horsemanship (formerly Wright Tempo School of Equestrian Arts) is a small 501(c)(3) non-profit riding school newly moved to Black Mountain, NC close to the Hickory Nut Gap.

 We have moved to our new place in Black Mountain, NC!
 Our new location is 10 minutes away from Lake Lure and Chimney Rock, 35 minutes from downtown Asheville, and 20 minutes from downtown Black Mountain.
 We are so excited to be embarking on the journey of developing our new facilities.
 We have exciting new plans for a “green” facility that will have more room for audiences at our performances, training retreats, corporate retreats, and more.
-We are currently powered 100% on solar energy and plan to stay this way as much as possible.
+We are currently 100% off-grid and plan to stay this way as much as possible.
 It is an enormous task to develop our new facilities, as the property was only bare land with no amenities whatsoever, so the facility photos that are currently on our website are from our previous location and do not represent our Black Mountain facilities just yet.
 However, we are excited about this process and all the learning experiences it can bring.